puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 #### Setting Class Parameters

-You can adjust the parameters of classes present on nodes directly in the console by selecting a node and then clicking "Edit parameters" in the list of classes.
-For more information, see the page on [classifying nodes with the console](./console_classes_groups.html).
+You can use the console to set the values of the class parameters of nodes by selecting a node and then clicking "Edit parameters" in the list of classes.
 For example, if you wanted to specify an NTP server for a given node you would:

 * Click on the node in the node list
 * Click the edit button on the node's view